nebula-labs-xyz/lendefi-protocol/audit/LendefiGovernor.md

 # Security Audit Report: Lendefi DAO Governor Contract

+## Scope

+- Contract: LendefiGovernor.sol
+- Version: v1
+- Framework: OpenZeppelin Contracts Upgradeable v5

 ## Executive Summary

 The LendefiGovernor contract has been audited following the implementation of standardized security patterns across the Lendefi DAO ecosystem.
 The contract demonstrates a strong implementation of governance functionality combined with a secure upgrade mechanism.
 The migration from Ownable2Step to AccessControl successfully aligns the contract with the ecosystem's standardized role-based security model.
 No critical vulnerabilities were identified.

-## Scope

-- Contract: LendefiGovernor.sol
-- Version: v1
-- Framework: OpenZeppelin Contracts Upgradeable v4

 ## Key Findings